Can I apply for a project if my temporary employment at my university ends before the project is completed?

 Project / Practice Partner

 What exactly are applicants?

-The applicant is a person from a DIZH university.
+The applicant (applies to all main and co-applicants) is a person from a DIZH university.
 Only such a person can submit an application.
-There are main applicants (contact person for the DIZH), as well as co-applicants.
-The affiliation of the applicant plays a role in particular with regard to the criterion “multilateral collaboration”.
+There is one contact person for the DIZH, who is responsible for the submission, as well as co-applicant.
+The affiliation of the co-applicants plays a role especially regarding the criterion “multilateral collaboration”.